MSLNZ/msl-io/docs/index.md

 ```

-You can define the [dtype][numpy.dtype]{:target="_blank"} of each column.
-For example, to return integer values instead of floating-point numbers you can include the `dtype=int` keyword argument
+You can define the [dtype][numpy.dtype]{:target="_blank"} of the items in the table.
+For example, to return integer values instead of floating-point numbers you can include the `dtype=int` keyword argument.

 ```pycon
 >>> table = read_table("my_table.txt", dtype=int)